France, Germany taking charge of EU-Iran trade move but oil sales in doubt

 “None of the measures that we’re trying to put in place will perform miracles, but what we’re trying to do is a series of measures to convince the Iranians to keep to their nuclear commitments.
 That is our objective,” he said.

-France, Germany and Britain - European signatories to world powers’ 2015 deal with Iran that curbed its disputed nuclear programme - have scrambled to come up with measures to preserve its economic benefits for Tehran after U.S. President Donald Trump denounced the accord as weak and withdrew from it in May.
+France, Germany and Britain - European signatories to world powers’ 2015 deal with Iran that curbed its disputed nuclear program - have scrambled to come up with measures to preserve its economic benefits for Tehran after U.S. President Donald Trump denounced the accord as weak and withdrew from it in May.

 The European Union has so far enabled its lending arm, the European Investment Bank, to add Iran to a list of countries with which it does business and introduced a law to shield European companies from U.S. sanctions.